Table of Contents

-Students wishing to withdraw from residence and/or the meal plan must complete the ‘University and/or Residence Withdrawal Request’ in Connect@MTA.
+Students wishing to withdraw from residence and/or the meal plan must complete the ‘Withdrawal Request’ form in Self-Service.
 Students will receive email confirmation when the withdrawal form has been received.
-Withdrawal is not effective until the Residence Life Manager has approved the withdrawal request.
-The date of withdrawal for the purpose of fee administration will be the date this approval is given, or the date students have checked out of residence and keys have been returned, whichever is later.
+The date of withdrawal for the purpose of fee administration will be the date students have checked out of residence and keys have been returned, whichever is later.

 The student's account will be adjusted to reflect residence and/or meal plan charges as follows:

 |Month of withdrawal:|

 |September 1-14 (plus Aug.
 24-31)||20% of the full year cost|